 Being extremely obese means you are especially likely to have health problems related to your weight.

 The good news is that even modest weight loss can improve or prevent the health problems associated with obesity.
 Dietary changes, increased physical activity and behavior changes can help you lose weight.
-Prescription medications or weight-loss surgery also may be options for treating obesity.
+Prescription medications and weight-loss surgery are additional options for treating obesity.

 ||Obese (Class I)